toniwidmo/computers.faith/README.md

 (*) We can't guarantee the computers.faith server will remain open, so it is still best to get your own server if you can.

-## ChaosHex 3.0
+## ChaosHex3
 This is a Cyber Magic tool for 'hacking reality'.
-It was originally an MSDOS program I wrote in the late 1990s, which has now been lost.
-I then wrote a BASH version which can be downloaded and installed on most Linux and other OSes that support a BASH shell.
+ChaosHex 1.0 was an MSDOS program I wrote in the late 1990s, which has now been lost.
+I then wrote ChaosHex 2.0 as a BASH script which can be downloaded and installed on most Linux and other OSes that support a BASH shell.
 This is a stub for a third version, which will be web based.
+The BASH version may also in time receive updates, but this version is my new priority.

 # References
 * https://github.com/blockpress/blockpress.me